rmania/rmania.github.io/_posts/2020-06-01-blog_intro.md

 Furthermore I will dive into interesting questions that I perceive as being undervalued or not receiving the attention it should.

-* _how can we really play the monetization card.
+* **Monetization** - _how can we really play the monetization card.
 What are some gotchas when wanting to claim your ML model made actual money.
 How to prove it?_

-* **explainable A.I.**
+* **explainable A.I.** - _machine learning techniques that make it possible for human users to understand, appropriately trust, and effectively manage AI_

+In the section [machine_learning_models](https://rmania.github.io/machine_learning_models/) of the blog I will go through some inner-workings of some popular ml models and try to debunk some myths.

+### coining the terms

+Throughout this blog I will use the terms A.I. and ML, Advanced Analytics and Data Science.